 Email marketing is one of the most effective marketing strategies there is.
 It helps you strengthen relationships with your customers while still being able to reach out and establish a connection with potential customers.
 The best part is that for every $1 you invest in email marketing, you can expect an average return of $42, which is an astounding 4,200% ROI.

 However, to see such results, you must attract attention before you tell your story.
-So, how do you know if your campaigns are making an impact?
-Here are the top email metrics to help with your email marketing measurement:
+So, how do you know if your email marketing campaigns are making an impact?
+Here are the top email campaign metrics to help with your email marketing strategy:

 Open rate definition: Percentage of the subscribers who opened your email.

 Open rate formula: 50 Opens/ 200 Emails delivered * 100 = 25%